rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

 Perform the following steps from your local computer.

 1. Get port IDs for both servers.
 Filter the list ports operation by the PublicNet (network ID that is all zeroes).
-Find the sections of the response where the value of device_id matches the master server, and save the corresponding ID (which is the port ID) for future reference.
-Do the same thing for the slave server.
+Find the sections of the response where the value of device_id matches the primary server, and save the corresponding ID (which is the port ID) for future reference.
+Do the same thing for the replica server.

    *Request:*